solidjs/solid-docs-legacy/langs/en/guides/getting-started.md

 ## No Compilation?

 Dislike JSX?
-Don't mind doing manual work to wrap expressions, worse performance, and having larger bundle sizes?
+Don't mind doing manual work to wrap expressions, experiencing worse performance, and having larger bundle sizes?
 Alternatively, you can create a Solid app using Tagged Template Literals or HyperScript in non-compiled environments.

 You can run them straight from the browser using [Skypack](https://www.skypack.dev/):